Port Management Company: Managed companies

 For the processing of coal, JSC 'Vostochny Port' uses equipment made by leading world manufacturers.
 As the result of years of modernization of the specialized coal complex, the stevedore has managed to reach 100% automation of its work processes.
 It is the only terminal in Primorsky Kray capable of accepting vessels of the capesize-type with a tonnage of up to 180 thousand tonnes.
 The activity of the port meets the requirements of the international standard ISO 9001:2008 "Quality management systems.
 Requirements".

 The high capacity and speed of cargo processing are achieved by specialized equipment used at every stage.
 The upload of coal is performed at the upload station equipped with 2 tandem railcar dumpers, machines for wagon defrosting with a capacity of 80 gondolas, a wind protection system with infrared heating of wagons, a drill-flushing complex, conveyor equipment systems and the system for the refilling of frozen coal.
 Warehousing is carried out by specialized equipment, including 4 reclaimers, 2 stackers, bulldozers, and loaders.
 The loading of vessels is done with the help of 4 shiploaders (the productivity of each of them reaches 3 thousand tonnes per hour) and other auxiliary equipment.

 In 2016, the port installed a multistage system of magnetic coal cleaning developed by the specialists of JSC 'Vostochny Port'.
 The system is represented by 34 units of high-tech equipment, including 26 magnetic separators, 4 suspended magnets and 4 electromagnetic drums.

-The President of the Russian Federation Vladimir Putin initiated investment projects in the port industry in the summer of 2012 in the order to build additional export infrastructure in the Far East, including a coal terminal with open access capacity of at least 20 million tonnes per year.
-In the autumn of 2012, 'Managing Port Company' LLC made a decision to launch a large-scale investment project for the construction of the third stage of the specialized coal complex of JSC 'Vostochny Port' at its own expense and without any financial burden on the federal and regional budgets.
-The third stage is the continuation of the existing coal production transshipment complex of JSC 'Vostochny Port' and is a fully automated terminal for reloading coal from railway transport to sea transport, with simultaneous provision of storage and coal processing services.